mahnoorayub/Mahnoor-Portfolio/final-project-part-two.md

 ### Approach to identifying representative individuals to interview

 I tried to find individuals from different backgrounds and age groups so I could get varying perspectives.
-It was hard to hard to find people who actually present my target audience but I tried to use indivuals who use vaping products and also those who dont, I included someone who has young children and then someone who is currently a student working on such policy issues.
+It was hard to find people who actually present my target audience but I tried to use indivuals who use vaping products and also those who dont, I included someone who is currently a student working on such policy issues and a another student focuing on data analytics.
+All the people I interviewed where between the age group of 24-30 years.

 ### Interview script